davrous/acsauth/readme.md

 # Azure Communication Services Quick Starter

 [Azure Communication Services (ACS)](https://azure.microsoft.com/en-us/services/communication-services) is a set of rich communication APIs, video APIs, and SMS APIs for deploying your applications across any device, on any platform.
-If you’re looking on enabling chat, audio/video conferencing, phone calls or SMS inside an existing app, you should have a look to this service.
+If you’re looking on enabling **chat**, **audio/video** conferencing, **phone calls** or **SMS** inside an existing app, you should have a look to this service.
+Please read [our ACS documentation](https://docs.microsoft.com/en-us/azure/communication-services/) to know more.

 This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
 It shows how to map an identity provided by a [Static Web App](https://docs.microsoft.com/en-us/azure/static-web-apps/overview) (Github, Microsoft, Twitter or Google) to an ACS identity.
-You can then deploy this sample is a couple of minutes following the instructions below and share the URL to the web app to do calls to another user using ACS or to join a Microsoft Teams meeting like described in this video:
+You can then deploy this sample is a couple of minutes following the instructions below and share the URL to the web app to **do calls to another user using ACS** or to **join a Microsoft Teams meeting** like described in this video:

 [![Watch the video](https://img.youtube.com/vi/Jbf50SL1ceI/0.jpg)](https://youtu.be/Jbf50SL1ceI)

-This repo also contains a more advanced Metaverse demo allowing to call someone in Teams from a VR environment running in the browser like demonstrated in this short video:
+This repo also contains a more advanced **Metaverse demo** allowing to **call someone in Teams from a VR environment** running in the browser like demonstrated in this short video:

 [![Watch the video](https://img.youtube.com/vi/Wd4qNeLV_P8/0.jpg)](https://youtu.be/Wd4qNeLV_P8)